mrsasy89/MHFZ-Launcher/README.md

 A: No. Official servers were shut down in 2019.
 This launcher works with private servers only.

 **Q: Do I need a Windows PC to play on Linux?**
 A: No!
-Wine/Proton runs the game natively on Linux.
-Performance is excellent.
+Wine runs the game natively on Linux.
+Performance is excellent (tested working).

 **Q: Where do I get the game files?**
 A: You need a copy of Monster Hunter Frontier Z (Japanese version).
-Check community resources.
+Check community resources or archived game files.

 **Q: Is this launcher safe?**
 A: Yes.
 Open source (GPL v3), no telemetry, no ads.
 You can review the code yourself.

 **Q: Can I use this on Steam Deck?**
-A: Not yet tested, but it should work with Proton.
+A: Not yet tested, but it should work with the included Wine setup.
 Testing welcome!

+**Q: Why Wine and not Proton?**
+A: Wine is lighter, works standalone without Steam, and MHFZ (DirectX 9) doesn't need Proton's extra features.
+Wine 10.20 tested working perfectly.

+**Q: Does it work with other Erupe servers?**
+A: Yes!
+You can configure custom servers in the settings.
+Avalanche is just the default.

 ---